 The only downside is that this offer may draw less engaged leads who want to win but won’t ultimately be good customers.
 Be sure to let entrants know they will receive emails from you as a result of entering.
 Otherwise, those subscribers could turn around and unsubscribe if they don’t recall opting-in in the first place.

 The Exclusive Content Offer

-For organizations who prefer not to offer discounts or aren’t selling a tangible product, exclusive content can be a great draw that results in an email sign up.
-Things like special behind the scenes videos, eBooks, and case studies tend to work really well and start building up the number of leads for your organization.
+For organizations who prefer not to offer discounts or aren’t selling a tangible product, exclusive content can be a great draw for an email sign up.
+Things like special behind-the-scenes videos, ebooks, and case studies tend to work really well and can start building up the number of leads for your organization.